 Grant amount is equal to one-half tuition

 The Ministerial Grant may be renewed annually for a total of four years.
 To remain eligible, recipients are required to maintain full-time enrollment as an undergraduate student and a GPA of at least 2.5 (on a 4.0 scale).
 In addition, recipients must meet the Satisfactory Academic Progress requirements as defined by the Office of Financial Aid and listed in the undergraduate catalog.
 Ministerial Grant recipients are not eligible for other forms of SU aid.
-Applications for the Virginia Conference United Methodist Scholarship are due May 31.
+To apply, please complete the Methodist Scholarship Application on the Financial Aid Resources page.

 At Shenandoah we understand that Financial Aid is an important, and sometimes confusing, factor in your college search process.
 We are here to help you understand your Shenandoah University financial aid package and financial options.
 Contact the Office of Financial Aid.